The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Bias, and Variance

 Since realistic physics analyses typically employ multiple event generators to evaluate systematic uncertainties, we assess the robustness of each energy estimator with respect to the underlying nuclear model by varying the neutrino event generator and comparing the resulting bias and variance in the reconstructed neutrino energy.
 Fig.~\ref{fig:BiasBands} shows the bias as a function of true neutrino energy for each generator.
 The results for the variance are provided in the Supplementary Material~\cite{SupMat}.

-The benefit of the exclusive selection employed by the SF method emerges here, as the spread between the biases predicted by each generator for this estimator is noticeably smaller than that of the other estimators.
+The benefits of the exclusive selection employed by the SF method and the modified versions of the CCQE-like estimator emerge here, as the spread between the biases predicted by each generator for these estimators are noticeably smaller than that of the other estimators.
 It is also interesting to note that the proton-based method does not perform substantially better than the inclusive methods in this test.
-Of the three inclusive methods, the $W^2$ and calorimetric methods offer very similar performance, while the CCQE-like shows a substantial divergence between GiBUU and the other generators above 2~GeV.
-The predictions from GiBUU disagree with the expectation from the other three generators for all estimators at most energies, expected given GiBUU's different approach to nuclear transport modeling.
+Of the three inclusive methods, the $W^2$ and calorimetric methods offer very similar performance, while the CCQE-like method, with and without the $\Delta$ mass correction, shows a substantial divergence between GiBUU and the other generators above 2~GeV.
+The predictions from GiBUU disagree with the expectation from the other three generators for most of the estimators across much of the energy range studied, expected given GiBUU's different approach to nuclear transport modeling.